Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Introduction

 We propose a penalty on the direction of $\nabla_{\ell(x)}$.
 This proposal adds to the literature of gradient penalties for robustness.
-Regularizing the gradient of a model with respect to its inputs has repeatedly been shown to increase its robustness~\citep{gradientpenalty2,gradientpenalty,multigradientpenalty,gradientpenalty3,theoreticalgradreg}.
+Regularizing the gradient of a model with respect to its inputs has repeatedly been shown to increase its robustness~\citep{gradientpenalty2}.
 However, this penalty does not penalize the direction of the gradient.
 The \gls*{LLR}~\citep{linearity} was proposed and combined with \gls*{PGD} to allow faster training.
 Given that $\mathcal{L}(x)$ is the cross-entropy loss function, this penalty is equivalent to enforcing the $\nabla_{\mathcal{L}(x)}$ vector to be constant around data samples.
 However, the penalty enforces no direction.
 A penalty for aligning $\nabla\text{logit}(x)_{m(x)}$ with $x$ was proposed by \citet{alignment}, only as a future work.
-An analogous penalty was proposed by \citet{jacobianalignment}.
-The alignment proposed by \citet{smoothalignment} enforces the proximity between a saliency map of the non-robust model generated through SmoothGrad~\cite{smoothgrad}, a visual attribution technique, and $\nabla\text{logit}(x)_{y}$ , where $y$ is the ground truth class for $x$.
-No theoretical justification for the choice of direction generated through such a technique was given.
+The alignment proposed by \citet{smoothalignment} enforces the proximity between a saliency map of the nonrobust model generated through a visual attribution technique and $\nabla\text{logit}(x)_{y}$ , where $y$ is the ground truth class for $x$, with no theoretical justification for the choice of alignment direction.

-Other works study the relationship between a model's gradient and its robustness without directly studying the direction to which the gradient aligns.
-The method proposed by \citet{robustnesstransfer} transfers robustness from one model trained with \gls*{PGD} to other models by enforcing similar $\nabla_{\mathcal{L}(x)}$. \citet{robustinterpretations} show that using their method to train models to have robust interpretation saliency maps indirectly leads to robust classification decisions. \citet{smoothnesslead} qualitatively indicates that the gradient changes when performing robust training are a consequence of smoothness regularization over a model's decision functions in conjunction with the decision boundary orientation caused by conventional classification losses.
+Other works have studied the relationship between a model's gradient and its robustness without directly studying the direction to which the gradient aligns.
+The method proposed by \citet{robustnesstransfer} transfers robustness from one model trained with \gls*{PGD} to other models by enforcing similar $\nabla_{\mathcal{L}(x)}$. \citet{robustinterpretations} demonstrated that using their method to train models to have robust interpretation saliency maps indirectly leads to robust classification decisions. \citet{smoothnesslead} found that the gradient changes when performing robust training are a consequence of smoothness regularization over a model's decision functions in conjunction with the decision boundary orientation caused by conventional classification losses.